bingzer/DbQuery/README.md

                         .orderBy("Age")
                         .query();

+    // SELECT * FROM PersonTable
+    // ORDER BY Age ASC

 Select with complex query.
 (i.e: Return all person who's over 25 y/o and whose name starts with 'John')

     Cursor cursor = personTable.select("Age > ?
 AND Name LIKE ?", 25, "John%")
                         .orderBy("Age", "Name")
                         .query();

+    // SELECT * FROM PersonTable
+    // WHERE Age > 25 AND Name LIKE 'John%'
+    // ORDER BY Age ASC, Name ASC

 <code>Join</code> Operation
 -----------